gtronset/beets-filetote/README.md

 ```

 > [!IMPORTANT]
-> If you have the same path specified in both the top-level `paths` section of Beet's
+> If you have the same path specified in both the top-level `paths` section of Beets'
 > config and in the `paths` section of Filetote's config, the Filetote's specification
 > will take precedence.
 There should not be a normal scenario where this is
 > intentionally utilized with Filetote's [new path queries](#new-path-queries), but it